Edrusb/HPCM-VM/doc/4-console-on-serial.md

 command on the hypervisor itself.

 What is missing is a piece of sofware that links this hypervisor terminal to a IP/port and adhoc protocol (IPMI, Redfish...).
-If such piece of software was existing, I'm pretty sure it would also provide the ability to manage the power of the VM from outside the hypervisor, making a virtual Board Managment Controller (BMC).... but wait!
-This [stuff](https://github.com/agnon/proxmoxbmc) exists!

-For now we will just see with HPCM how to use what's serial console is available on Proxmox, later we will see how to setup this __proxmoxbmc__ stuff.
+FIn this page we will just see with HPCM how to use what's serial console is available on Proxmox and decide where a VM should push its *console* messages.

 ## VM configuration